 I made this small coffin to put the tools I break into.

 Oversized letters that can be used to let someone know you’ve squabbled with whether your ready to make up or not… Video Link (not for children - unless they like swear words).

-I don’t consider myself a sign-maker but its nice to make them occasionally as a commission (or more commonly a favour).
-The challenge of working in an organic material like wood to make a sign is always interesting…
+I am not a sign maker but do end up making them occasionally.
+The challenge of working in wood to make a sign is always interesting…

 Oak plaque with painted letters and raised oak letter “e”.